-For the fiscal year ended June 29, 2022 Commission File Number 1-10275
+For the fiscal year ended June 29, 2022

+Commission File Number 1-10275

-BRINKER INTERNATIONAL, INC. (Exact name of registrant as specified in its charter)
+(Exact name of registrant as specified in its charter)

-(Emer mine or registratives operated in its charter) DE (State or other jurisdiction of incorporation or organization) 3000 Olympus Blvd Dallas TX 75-1914582 (I.R.S.
-Employer Identification No.) (Address of principal executive offices) (Zip Code) (972) 980-9917 (Registrant's telephone number, including area code) , , , , , , , , , , , , , , , , , , , , S Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of exchange on which registered Common Stock, \$0.10 par value EAT NYSE Secu urities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes $\boxtimes$ No Indicate by check mark if the registrant is not required to file report rts pursuant to Section 13 or Section 15(d) of the Act.
-Yes $\Box$ No ⊠ Indicate by check mark whether the registrant (1) has filed all rep for such shorter period that the registrant was required to file such Indicate by check mark whether the registrant has submitted elect 12 months (or for such shorter period that the registrant was required). ursuant to Rule 405 of Regulation S-T during the preceding Indicate by check mark whether the registrant is a large accelerated finitions of "large accelerated filer," "accelerated filer," "smaller Large accelerated filer $\ oxedsymbol{\boxtimes}$ Accelerated filer Non-accelerated filer Smaller reporting cor If an emerging growth company, indicate by check mark if the restandards provided pursuant to Section 13(a) of the Exchange Act. iipaiiy == Indicate by check mark whether the registrant has filed a report Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by Indicate by check mark whether the registrant is a shell company ( (as defined in Rule 12b-2 of the Act).
-Yes $\square$ No $\boxtimes$ State the aggregate market value of the voting and non-voting co average bid and asked price of such common equity, as of the last Indicate the number of shares outstanding of each of the registrant business day of the registrant's most recently completed second f the price at which the common equity was last sold, or the iscal quarter: \$1,611,387,465
+DE 75-1914582 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 3000 Olympus Blvd Dallas TX 75019 (Address of principal executive offices) (Zip Code) (972) 9 980-9917 (Registrant's telephone num Securities registered pursuant t to Section 12(b) of the Act : Title of each class Trading Sy ymbol(s) Name of exchange on which registered Common Stock, \$0.10 par value EA T NYSE such shorter period that the registrant was required to fi Indicate by check mark whether the registrant has subr months (or for such shorter period that the registrant wa le such reports), and (2) has been subject to mitted electronically every Interactive Data as required to submit such files).
+Yes arge accelerated filer, an accelerated filer, o such filing requirements for a File required to be submitte No \(\square\) a non-accelerated filer, a s and pursuant to Rule 405 of Regulation S-T during the preceding 12 maller reporting company, or an emerging growth company.
+See Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company \Box standards provided pursuant to Section 13(a) of the Exc hange Act. a report on and attestation to its management ent's assessment of the effecti riod for complying with any new or revised financial accounting iveness of its internal control over financial reporting under Section report.
+Indicate by check mark whether the registrant is a shell State the aggregate market value of the voting and non- bid and asked price of such common equity, as of the la Indicate the number of shares outstanding of each of the -voting common equity held by non-affiliat st business day of the registrant's most rece tes computed by reference to ently completed second fiscal the price at which the common equity was last sold, or the average quarter: \$1,611,387,465 Class Outstanding as of August 19, 2022